Markovian Quantum Neuroevolution for Machine Learning: Introduction

 Quantum machine learning studies the interplay between machine learning and quantum physics \cite{DasSarma2019Machine,Biamonte2017Quantum,Dunjko2018Machine,Carleo2019Machine}.
 On the one hand, machine learning has achieved dramatic success over the past two decades \cite{Lecun2015Deep,Jordan2015Machine} and many problems that were notoriously challenging for artificial intelligence, such as playing the game of Go \cite{Silver2016Mastering,Silver2017Mastering} or predicting protein structures \cite{senior2020improved}, have been cracked recently.
-This gives rise to new opportunities for using machine learning techniques to solve difficult problems in quantum science.
-Indeed, machine learning ideas and tools have been invoked in various applications in quantum physics, including representing quantum many-body states \cite{Carleo2017Solving,Gao2017Efficienta}, quantum state tomography \cite{Torlai2018Neuralnetwork, Carrasquilla2019Reconstructing}, non-locality detection \cite{Deng2018Machine}, topological quantum compiling \cite{Zhang2020Topological}, and learning phases of matter \cite{Zhang2017Quantum,Carrasquilla2017Machine,vanNieuwenburg2017Learning,Wang2016Discovering,Broecker2017Machine,Chng2017Machine,Zhang2017Machine, Wetzel2017Unsupervised,Hu2017Discovering, Zhang2019Machine,Lian2019Machine}, etc. On the other hand, the idea of quantum computing has revolutionized the theories and implementations of computation \cite{Nielsen2010Quantum}.
-New quantum algorithms may offer unprecedented prospects to enhance, speed up, or innovate machine learning as well \cite{Harrow2009Quantum,Lloyd2014Quantum,Dunjko2016QuantumEnhanced, Amin2018Quantum,Gao2018Quantum,Lloyd2018Quantum,Hu2019Quantum,Schuld2019Quantum}.
-Without a doubt, the studies of the interplay between machine learning and quantum physics will benefits both fields and the emergent research frontier of quantum machine learning has become one of today’s most rapidly growing interdisciplinary fields \cite{DasSarma2019Machine,Biamonte2017Quantum,Dunjko2018Machine,Carleo2019Machine}.
+This gives rise to opportunities for using machine-learning techniques to solve difficult problems in quantum science.
+Indeed, machine-learning ideas and tools have been invoked in various applications in quantum physics, including representing quantum many-body states \cite{Carleo2017Solving,Gao2017Efficient}, quantum-state tomography \cite{Torlai2018Neuralnetwork, Carrasquilla2019Reconstructing}, nonlocality detection \cite{Deng2018Machine}, topological quantum compiling \cite{Zhang2020Topological}, and learning phases of matter \cite{Zhang2017Quantum,Carrasquilla2017Machine,vanNieuwenburg2017Learning,Wang2016Discovering,Broecker2017Machine,Chng2017Machine,Zhang2017Machine, Wetzel2017Unsupervised,Hu2017Discovering, Zhang2019Machine,Lian2019Machine}, etc. On the other hand, the idea of quantum computing has revolutionized the theories and implementations of computation \cite{Nielsen2010Quantum}.
+Alternative quantum algorithms may offer unprecedented prospects to enhance, speed up, or innovate machine learning as well \cite{Harrow2009Quantum,Lloyd2014Quantum,Dunjko2016QuantumEnhanced, Amin2018Quantum,Gao2018Quantum,Lloyd2018Quantum,Hu2019Quantum,Schuld2019Quantum}.
+Without a doubt, the studies of the interplay between machine learning and quantum physics will benefit both fields and the emergent research frontier of quantum machine learning has become one of today’s most rapidly growing interdisciplinary fields \cite{DasSarma2019Machine,Biamonte2017Quantum,Dunjko2018Machine,Carleo2019Machine}.